reasons for communication barriers

 Cultural Barriers

-Differences in cultural norms and values can significantly impact communication.
+Differences in cultural norms and values can create misunderstandings.

-- Non-verbal Communication Differences: Body language, gestures, and eye contact can have different meanings in different cultures.
+- Non-verbal Communication: Body language, gestures, and facial expressions can have different meanings in different cultures.

-- Communication Styles: Some cultures prefer direct communication, while others favor indirectness.
+- Communication Styles: Some cultures are direct and explicit in their communication, while others are more indirect and rely on context.

 Barrier Type |